Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Entrance Fee

-Adults 22 NIS, children 9 NIS, and Students 19 NIS.
-And free for National Parks annual subscribers.
+Adult 22 NIS, child 9 NIS, and student 19 NIS.
+Free for National Parks annual subscribers.

 The Largest Tel In Israel

-Before starting our visit, let’s start with a more fundamental question, What Does Tel Mean?
-Megiddo National Park is also a Tel, and you can find an answer to this question there.
+Before starting our visit, let’s begin with a fundamental question: What Does Tel Mean?
+Megiddo National Park is also a Tel, and you can find an answer to this question in the linked article.

 View from the first viewpoint: